Module 16: Compression

 return U_truncated, S_truncated, V_truncated

-SVD identifies the most important “directions” in the weight matrix through singular values.
-Larger singular values capture more variance, so keeping only the top k values preserves most of the matrix’s information while dramatically reducing parameters.
+SVD identifies the principal “directions” in the weight matrix through singular values.
+Larger singular values capture more variance, so keeping the top k preserves most of the matrix’s information at a fraction of the parameter cost.

 Compression Trade-offs